Breast Implant Associated Anaplastic Large Cell Lymphoma (BIA-ALCL)

 Reporting of Confirmed Cases

-The Federal Drug and Administration (FDA) specifically recommends that all confirmed cases be reported to the PROFILE registry.
+The U.S. Food and Drug Administration (FDA) specifically recommends that all confirmed cases be reported to the PROFILE registry.
 The PROFILE registry is a joint effort of the FDA and ASPS/PSF.
 If you have been diagnosed with BIA-ALCL, please ensure your physician has reported the case to the PROFILE registry for tracking of cases.
 Information reported to PROFILE is updated with the FDA on a monthly basis.
 While PROFILE is a physician reporting system, if you would like to report your case directly, you may contact PSF who can get you in contact with a physician willing and able to report your case.